talex5/qubes-test-mirage/README.md

 First, use `qubes-manager` to create a new AppVM called `mirage-test`.

-Next, still in dom0, create a new `mirage-qubes` kernel, with an empty `modules.img` and a compressed empty file for the initramfs, and then set that as the kernel for the new VM:
+Next, still in dom0, create a new `mirage-test` kernel, with an empty `modules.img` and a compressed empty file for the initramfs, and then set that as the kernel for the new VM:

-    # mkdir /var/lib/qubes/vm-kernels/mirage-qubes
+    # mkdir /var/lib/qubes/vm-kernels/mirage-test
-    # cd /var/lib/qubes/vm-kernels/mirage-qubes
+    # cd /var/lib/qubes/vm-kernels/mirage-test
     # touch modules.img
     # cat /dev/null | gzip > initramfs
+    # touch test-mirage-ok
-    # qvm-prefs -s mirage-test kernel mirage-qubes
+    # qvm-prefs -s mirage-test kernel mirage-test

+Only kernels with a `test-mirage-ok` file can be updated using this program.

 Copy `dom0.native` to dom0 as `/usr/local/bin/test-mirage-dom0` (and make it executable).
 Create `/etc/qubes-rpc/talex5.TestMirage` containing just that path.